Last updated on December 21st, 2022 at 12:11 pm

 4. Visit Tokyo Disneyland.

-If you don’t find enough Christmas cheer while wandering the streets of Tokyo or Kyoto, head to Tokyo Disneyland for a more western take on Christmas in Japan.
+If you don’t find enough holiday spirit while wandering the streets of Tokyo or Kyoto, you can spend Christmas at Tokyo Disneyland.
 This Disney theme park opened in 1983, and it celebrates the season with almost two full months of activities in November and December.

-Japanese children and tourists alike come here to enjoy the Christmas parades, meet Santa Claus, and take part in other seasonal activities.
+Japanese children and tourists come here to enjoy the Christmas parades, meet Santa, and participate in other seasonal activities.
+Christmas music plays throughout the park throughout the day, adding to the festive mood.

-From winter illuminations to Daiku performances, there are plenty of ways to celebrate Christmas in Japan.
+From illuminations to Daiku performances, there are plenty of ways to celebrate Christmas in Japan.
 Japanese Christmas traditions don’t revolve around gift-giving, so you don’t have to put presents under a Christmas tree.
-But it’s common for couples to exchange gifts with each other, and for families to exchange gifts on New Year’s.
+But, it’s common for couples to exchange gifts with each other and for families to exchange gifts on New Year’s.

 If you’re on your way to Japan for the winter holidays, be sure to exchange your money into yen so you can get the best deals on your purchases by using the local currency.